The Icefields Parkway is a breathtaking 144-mile drive situated between Banff and Jasper National Parks in Alberta, Canada.

 Why You Should Drive the Icefields Parkway + Trip Planning Tips

-With a must-pull-over-to-take-a-photo moment every 10 feet and the possibility of spotting wildlife around every turn, it’s best to go all-out tourist and wear your camera around your neck as you drive.
+With a must-pull-over-to-take-a-photo moment every 10 feet and the possibility of spotting wildlife around every turn, it’s best to go all-out tourist and keep your camera ready.

 Icefields Parkway Map